 Flight members should ensure that the vertical profile of their radar search overlap with each other to ensure no gaps in radar coverage.

-Previously undetected groups that are detected by flights should be reported on the package working frequency as soon as is practicable using the bullseye format.
+Previously undetected groups that are detected by flights should be reported on the package working frequency/C2 freq as soon as is practicable using the bullseye format.

 Any directive to silence radar must be acknowledged by all flight members.